Wilmot Scientists Describe Current, Future Challenges in Lymphoma

 “Our results underscore the importance of continuing to monitor lymphoma survivors, as well as the need to counsel patients on preventive health measures such as quitting smoking and other healthy lifestyle changes,” Milano said.

+Travis is director of the URMC Rubin Center for Cancer Survivorship.
+She collaborated with colleagues from Harvard’s Brigham and Women’s Hospital and the Dana-Farber Cancer Institute in Boston on the JCO review.
 The Wilmot Cancer Center is a leader in lymphoma research, as a recipient of an $11.5 million grant from the National Cancer Institute in the Specialized Program of Research Excellence (SPORE) program.